Frank Z. Temerson: Biography

 In 1937, Ultem moved into the burgeoning comic book business.
 That year Ultem bought out Harry "A" Chesler's comic book titles Star Comics and Star Ranger.
 In September 1937, Ultem acquired the Comics Magazine Company's titles Funny Pages and Funny Picture Stories, retaining Chesler as the packager for both his own previous titles and the two that were continued from the Comics Magazine Co.
 Financial difficulties forced Ultem to sell some of its properties, including The Clock, to Everett M. "Busy" Arnold's Quality Comics.
 By January 1938, Ultem was bought out by Centaur Publications.

 Beginning in 1939, Temerson went solo, publishing comics during the period 1939–1941 under the names Tem Publishing, Nita Publishing, and, most prominently, Helnit Publishing.
+Temerson also published with Isaac W. Ullman, under the name Brookwood Publications, known for the only title under the collaboration, Speed Comics, before being sold to Leo Greenwald, then eventually turned to Harvey Comics.
 Helnit published six issues of Green Hornet Comics, with the writing attributed to Fran Striker, starting in December 1940.
 Assets from Helnit — including the superhero series Cat-Man Comics and the war comics series Captain Aero Comics — were acquired by Holyoke Publishing in late 1941, with comics cover-dated January 1942 and February 1942.
 Temerson's staff, including artist Charles Quinlan, continued to produce both series.

 In 1943, the two titles acquired from Heinit reverted to Temerson's new company Et-Es-Go Magazines (likely named after Temerson's younger sisters Ethel, Esther, and Goldie), which soon transitioned to Continental Magazines.
 Pioneering female publisher, editor, and cartoonist Ray Herman started her career as an assistant to Temerson in 1943.
 Other titles published by Temerson in the period 1943–1946 were Suspense Comics and Terrific Comics.

 Some sources indicate Temerson was behind Continental Publications in 1950.

 Temerson died in 1963 at age 73.